- Ph.D. Wake Forest University School of Medicine, Winston-Salem, NC

 11. Stewart, J.H., Ahmed, M., Northrup, S.A., Willingham, M., and D.S.
 Lyles.
 2011.
 Vesicular stomatitis virus as a treatment for colorectal cancer.
 Cancer Gene Therapy.
 18(12): 837-49.

-Title: Associate Professor and Assistant Chair, Viral Pathogenesis and Immunity
+Title: Associate Professor and Assistant Chair for Faculty Affairs, Viral Pathogenesis and Immunity

 Department: Department of Biology